armendp/Loan_Performance_Analysis/README.md

 ![Charge Off Rate Graph](https://user-images.githubusercontent.com/74626307/122032269-76b40180-cd9d-11eb-87fd-f3865b4eafb3.png)

 This chart shows the projected charge-off rate if every delinquent loan charges off.
-We only are going out three years because 99%+ of the portfolio should be closed out by then.
 In Jan 2022, the delinquency rate will jump to 1.47%.
 In two years, it jumps to 3.13%, surpassing 2020 national average.
 In three years, the charge-off rate reaches 3.62%.

 ## Conclusion <a name="conclusion"></a>